SergioPrinci/rococo/README.md

 # rococo

+BOT IS BROKEN AF AND A BIT DISCONTINUED, SORRY IF I DONT ANSWER TO YOUR ISSUES

 A discord.py bot, open-source alternative to Karuta

 This is an open-source discord.py alternative to Karuta Bot, which is a great bot for fun on discord groups.